Skip to main content

 • Use test keys during development

-• Rotate keys regularly for security
+• Rotate keys regularly

 • Never share keys publicly